- Mice have become so complex that they even come with drivers and updates.

 4. Check your mouse and third-party software

-- Right-click on any app or the desktop and check if the secondary mouse is working.
+You may also try to unplug the mouse and connect another mouse to your computer.
+Right-click on any app or desktop and check if the secondary mouse is working.

-- If the mouse works, you may need to replace the device with a new one.
+If the mouse works, you may need to replace the device with a new one.

-Check for a third-party software
+4.2 Check for a third-party software